Elementary-team/flutter-elementary/packages/elementary/README.md

 ## Technical Overview

 Elementary uses a classical layers from the MVVM pattern, such as View, View Model, and Model.
-There are special entities which represent these layers: ElementaryWidget as a View layer, WidgetModel as a View Mode layer, and ElementaryModel as a Model layer.
+There are special entities which represent these layers: ElementaryWidget as a View layer, WidgetModel as a View Model layer, and ElementaryModel as a Model layer.

 At the same time Elementary follows the Flutter-similar approach, so all these things are managed by Element.